-The withdrawal of the United Kingdom from the European Union and the possibility of this happening without an agreement (a “no-deal Brexit”) generate uncertainty and questions for retail and corporate customers.
-Given the present situation, a no-deal Brexit will imply that the United Kingdom will be treated as a “third country” transacting with E.U. member states.
+The withdrawal of the United Kingdom from the European Union and the remaining lack of clarity on financial services generate uncertainty and questions for retail and corporate customers.

-The Association of Cyprus Banks has published frequently asked questions to address the questions of clients of Cypriot banks regarding an outcome of a no-deal Brexit.
-At the same time useful links to websites and announcements of official bodies, authorities and organizations are also available.
+The Association of Cyprus Banks has published frequently asked questions to address the questions of clients of Cypriot banks regarding Brexit.
+At the same time, useful links to websites and announcements of official bodies, authorities and organizations are also available.
 We note that the answers depend on what is applicable today and are liable to change given future legal amendments in the U.K. and/or Cyprus.

 Please find below the useful links:

-BREXIT: Association’s of Cyprus Banks FAQs for bank clients
+BREXIT: Association of Cyprus Banks’ FAQs for bank clients

-The Association of Cyprus Banks publishes frequently asked questions (FAQs) to address the questions of clients of Cypriot banks regarding an outcome of a no-deal BREXIT.
+The Association of Cyprus Banks publishes frequently asked questions (FAQs) to address the questions of clients of Cypriot banks regarding BREXIT.

-Α. HOW ARE OWNERS OF DEBT & CREDIT CARDS, ISSUED BY CYPRIOT BANKS, AFFECTED?
+Α. HOW ARE OWNERS OF DEBIT & CREDIT CARDS, ISSUED BY CYPRIOT BANKS, AFFECTED?

 1) Will I be able to withdraw cash from an ATM in the UK using my card issued by a Cypriot bank?